Knock-knock. Who’s there? Where did the knock-knock joke come from? Where did the knock-knock joke come from who?

 “Knock knock.
 Who’s there?
 Edward Rex.
 Edward Rex who?
 Edward wrecks the Coronation.”

-I would be remiss if I didn’t leave you with a couple of my favorite (PG, of course) knock-knock jokes for you to share.
+I would be remiss if I didn’t leave you with a couple of popular (PG, of course) knock-knock jokes for you to share.